ToposInstitute/CatColab/packages/backend/README.md

 ## Usage

-The CatColab backend consists of two services, the main web server (this package) and the [Automerge document server](../automerge-doc-server).
+The CatColab backend consists of two services: the main web server (this package) and the [Automerge document server](../automerge-doc-server).
 To run the backend locally, launch the two services by running the following commands in separate terminals, in any order: